Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 18 April 2025 18.21.13 UTC
+- WIB: Jumat, 18 April 2025 19.50.34 UTC
-- WITA: Jumat, 18 April 2025 19.21.13 UTC
+- WITA: Jumat, 18 April 2025 20.50.34 UTC
-- WIT: Jumat, 18 April 2025 20.21.13 UTC
+- WIT: Jumat, 18 April 2025 21.50.34 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: technology
+Kategori: nature